protocode-community/getting-started/README.md

 We don't care if you break things.
 This is a playground and we encourage failing, because that means you at least try.
 Use this as a practice ground and enjoy contributing to projects you create and maintain with your fellow students.

 # Setup and workflow
+You can learn about the workflow in-depth [here](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 On the GitHub page for this repository, click on the "Fork"-Button.
 Then clone your forked repository to your computer.
 For example by running this command inside your terminal:

 ```